AMD and NVIDIA GPU prices in free fall

 – Hassan Mojtaba (@hms1193) 4 September 2022

-If you think that these are the lowest prices that these cards will reach, and now is the time to get a new graphics card, I advise you to postpone your purchase because prices continue to drop and with rumors growing of a possible RTX 40 series launch in a few months, you may see The RTX 3090 sells for much less and even close to $500 USD.
+If you think that these are the lowest prices that these cards will reach, and now is the time to get a new graphics card, I advise you to postpone the purchase further because prices continue to drop and with growing rumors of a possible RTX 40 series launch in a few months, it could You see the RTX 3090 selling for a lot less and even close to $500.

 Products mentioned in this post